 - 1. To connect to the night drainage system (either urinary bag or bottle). first empty the pouch into the toilet. - 2.
 Uncap the pouch. - 3.
 Push the connector into the tap until a click is heard. - 4.
-Set the night drainage system on the floor beside your bed or place it in a pail. - 5.
-A velcro leg strap may help secure the tubing when you sleep. - 6.
+Turn the swivel tap on the pouch open (until the red or gold drip is showing). - 5.
+Set the night drainage system on the floor beside your bed or place it in a pail. - 6.
+A velcro leg strap may help secure the tubing when you sleep. - 7.
 You may want to buy a mattress protector to protect the mattress in case of leaks.